Brazzo978/autorebootcron/README.md

 # autorebootcron
-parser script for setting up / deleting cron rules for autoreboot
+parser script for setting up / deleting cron rules for autoreboot , for now only debian and ubuntu are supported.